#66 - Ultimate Guide to Fire Extinguisher Classes: Servicing and Use

 5 lb ABC Dry Chemical Extinguisher 3A:40B:C - ANSI/UL

 10 lb ABC Dry Chemical Extinguisher 4A:80B:C - ANSI/UL

 20 lb ABC Dry Chemical Extinguisher 10A:120B:C - ANSI/UL

-With a range of 4-8 feet and the best valve on the market, the CO2 extinguishers from QRFS will meet your specific requirements every time.
+With a range of 4-8 feet and high-performing discharge valves, the CO2 extinguishers from QRFS will meet your specific requirements every time.
 View our selection of CO2 extinguishers here.

 5 lb CO2 Extinguisher 5B:C - ANSI/UL

 15 lb CO2 Extinguisher 10B:C - ANSI/UL

 This blog was originally posted by Jason Hugo and Anna Hartenbach at QRFS.com/blog on June 8, 2017, and updated on February 1, 2019.
 If this article helped you learn a thing or two about fire extinguishers, check us out at Facebook.com/QuickResponseFireSupply or on Twitter @QuickResponseFS.